PlatformLab/NanoLog/README.md

 The rest of the NanoLog API is documented in the [NanoLog.h](./runtime/NanoLog.h) header file.

 ## Post-Execution Log Decompressor
-A ./decompressor executable should have been generated when the NanoLog library is first compiled.
-If you're using Preprocessor NanoLog, the ./decompressor should be appear in the user application diectory, otherwise it's found in the [runtime directory](./runtime/).

-To get a human-readable log file, simply pass the log file (default location: ./compressedLog or /tmp/logFile) into the executable:
+The execution of the user application should generate a compressed, binary log file (default locations: ./compressedLog or /tmp/logFile).
+To make the log file human-readable, simply invoke the ```decompressor``` application with the log file.

 ```
 ./decompressor decompress ./compressedLog
 ```

+After building the NanoLog library, the decompressor executable can be found in either the [./runtime directory](./runtime/) (for C++17 NanoLog) or the user app directory (for Preprocessor NanoLog).